chenxiaoyoyo/KRushROutCode/README.md

 # KRushROutCode
 rush root unsmali new code

-It is a part of KROutCode
+It is a part of KRootCode